ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES

 Income/Loss per share amounts are computed by dividing income or loss applicable to the common stockholders of the Company by the weighted-average number of common shares outstanding during each period.
 Diluted income or loss per share amounts are computed assuming the issuance of common stock for potentially dilutive common stock equivalents.
 The number of dilutive warrants and options is computed using the treasury stock method, whereby the dilutive effect is reduced by the number of treasury shares the Company could purchase with the proceeds from exercises of warrants and options.

 The following table presents: 1) instruments that were dilutive for the quarter ended March 31, 2020 and included in the diluted earnings per share, and 2) instruments that were anti-dilutive for the quarter ended March 31, 2019 and excluded from diluted earnings per share as they would have been antidilutive:

 Stock Based Compensation

-The Company has evaluated subsequent events through the date these consolidated financial statements were filed.
-See Note J - Subsequent Events, below for a description of events occurring subsequent to December 31, 2020.
+The Company has evaluated subsequent events through the date these condensed consolidated financial statements were available to be issued.
+See Note I to these consolidated financial statements for a description of events occurring subsequent to March 31, 2020.

 The entire disclosure for all significant accounting policies of the reporting entity.